 - 1 egg

-- Suggested toppings: I suggest using a light syrup, like real maple syrup or a bit of agave nectar.
-A spoonful of fruit compote would be lovely as well.
+- Suggested toppings: Real maple syrup, or a spoonful of fruit compote would be lovely as well.
 I used regular honey, but it overpowered the coconut flavor.
-If you have extra coconut milk, try Tonya’s suggestion and mix it with honey in a one-to-one ratio to make coconut honey.
+If you have extra coconut milk, try Tonya’s suggestion and mix it with honey in a one-to-one ratio with honey to make coconut honey.
 Sprinkle extra coconut flakes and top with fresh fruit for a stunning presentation.